keirthana/anbox-cloud-docs/howto/application/create-application.md

 `````{tabs}
 ````{group-tab} CLI

 An application can be created from a directory, a zip archive or a tarball file.
-If you cannot use a directory, the second best option is to use a zip archive that provides better optimisation when compared to a tarball.
+If you cannot use a directory, the second best option is to use a zip archive that provides better optimization when compared to a tarball.

 If you are using a directory or a zip archive, ensure that the directory/zip contains the `manifest.yaml` file.
 You can also optionally include `app.apk` and `extra-data`.